With every senior loved one, senior moments are frequent, but often not always considered serious memory loss.

 Nothing out of the ordinary.

-But when do senior moments become signs of deeper memory loss?
+But when do senior moments become signs of a deeper condition?
 There are key moments that stand out from the usual accidental slip-ups.
 These are the ones that matter, you should pay attention to, and use to gauge whether professional medical help must be sought out.

 On the Tip of the Tongue

 The occasional misplacing of items isn’t something to cause initial concern.
 Everyone loses track of car keys, television remotes, slippers, or a wallet.
-They aren’t detrimental to your daily life, and don’t occur enough to interfere with how you run a normal course of the day.
+Finding the right word for describing something can sometimes be just a simple mind mishap, and not a true memory complaint.
+These occurrences aren’t detrimental to your daily life, and don’t happen enough to interfere with how you run a normal course of the day.
 Eventually, you find these items and realize everything is okay.

 When is it not?

 Adapting daily function in a drastic way, is when these subtle mishaps become more to the forefront of your attention.
-Forgetting very familiar places and people you’ve known for years, are when questions should be raised.
+Forgetting very familiar places and people you’ve known for years, are when questions should be raised about mild cognitive impairment.

 Slight confusion with a line item on billing is one thing, but significantly struggling to remember how to manage finances as well organized and timely as they once did is another.